aaugust9/minesweeper-pyremake/README.md

 Code is barebones and needs refining to be release quality.

 ### Starting.
-Run this command inside the root folder to run and play the game `python3 main.py`
+Open a console in the root folder and run `python3 main.py`  to play the game!